envoyproxy/gateway/docs/v0.4.0/design/request-authentication.md

 proposed in this design document.

 Envoy Gateway leverages [Gateway API][] for configuring managed Envoy proxies.
-Gateway API defines core, extended, and implementation-specific API [support levels][] for implementors such as Envoy Gateway to expose features.
+Gateway API defines core, extended, and implementation-specific API [support levels][] for implementers such as Envoy Gateway to expose features.
 Since implementing request authentication is not covered by `Core` or `Extended` APIs, an `Implementation-specific` API will be created for this purpose.